lambda-feedback/buckinghamPiTheorem/app/docs/user.md

 For this example `answer` is set to `U*L/nu`.
 It is not necessary to use this specific answer, any example of a correct dimensionless group, e.g. `nu/(U*L)`, should work.

 With default settings it is required to put `*` (or `/`) between each part of the response and answer.
 To remove this requirement the parameter `strict_syntax` is set to false.
-Since `nu` is a multicharacter symbol it needs to be added as a symbol.
+Since `nu` is a multi-character symbol it needs to be added as a symbol.

 #### List of parameter values